GAIN practical experience on all aspects of utility management

 Graduation Certificate including ECTS credits provided by the Academic Partner that can be used for a foundation for a Master’s degree

 Travel and accommodation costs have to be covered by the applicants themselves.
 Scholarships to subsidize a part of the participation fees are available.
 Please scroll down for further information.
-The UMT participation fee is an eligible cost under TA of investment projects financed by a number of IFIs.
+The UMT participation fee is an eligible cost under the Technical Assistance of investment projects financed by a number of IFIs.

-The World Bank with the support of the Global Water Security & Sanitation Partnership (GWSP) invites eligible utility staff, who intend to participate in the UMT and who are in need for financial assistance to join the program, to apply for a co-funding scholarship supporting participation.
-The scholarship can cover up to a maximum of 80% of the tuition fees.
-Successful applicants receiving a scholarship will have their fees for participation in the UMT reduced by the amount allocated and will need to confirm ability to pay the balance.
-Please find further information on the Scholarships as well as the link to the Scholarship Application form in the Scholarship Announcement!
+The World Bank with the support of the Global Water Security and Sanitation Partnership (GWSP) Scholarships invites eligible utility staff, who intend to participate in the UMT and who are in need for financial assistance to join the program, to apply for a co-funding scholarship supporting participation!

 How to apply to the program?